Harvey Macadam

-Harvey Jack Nicholas Macadam (born 9 January 2001) is an English professional footballer who plays for Fleetwood Town, as a midfielder.
+Harvey Jack Nicholas Macadam (born 9 January 2001) is an English professional footballer who plays for Carlisle United as a midfielder.

 Career

 Early career

 Macadam was born in Burnley, Lancashire, and attended Blessed Trinity Roman Catholic College in the town.
 He was first spotted by his hometown club Burnley whilst playing for Fulledge Colts when he was kicking a ball around the side of the pitch whilst watching his older brother Ewan playing, aged eight or nine.
-Burnley invited him down for a trial and he subsequently signed for the club.
-He was released after a nearly at the club and he went back to playing for Fulledge Colts.
+Burnley invited him down for a trial and he subsequently signed for the club, but was later released and went back to playing for Fulledge Colts.
 Within a month Manchester City, Everton and local rivals Blackburn Rovers came in for him, with him signing for the latter due to logistical reasons.
 He played at right back or right-wing back for five or six years before he was released by the club at the age of sixteen, failing to earn a scholarship.
 His father, Nick, believes it was due to his size, as he was only about 5 ft 9ins tall, which made him appear younger than he was.
 Macadam was instead offered a two-year scholarship at non-league National League side AFC Fylde after trials at Blackpool and Bury.
 Macadam featured for the under-18 side and was sent out on loan to North West Counties Football League Division One North side Nelson in November 2018 to gain some experience of men's football.
-He had a further setback when he was not offered a professional deal at the end of his scholarship, due to the Coasters losing the 2019 National League play-off Final to Salford City in May 2019, and he was subsequently released for financial reasons.
+He had a further setback when he was not offered a professional deal at the end of his scholarship, due to the Coasters losing the 2019 National League play-off final to Salford City in May 2019, and he was subsequently released for financial reasons.